dpgmidwest/dpgmidwest.github.io/_posts/2023-06-11-event-format.md

 ---
 layout: post
 title: The format of the gathering
+thumbnail:
 ---

 *Note: Unconferences may evoke imagery of corporate seminars.
-Dual Power gatherings hope to distance themselvs from corporate-speak, and you may notice some terminology changes in the future as organizers and attendees develop the format into mroe explicitly autonomous structures.
+Dual Power gatherings hope to distance themselvs from corporate-speak, and you may notice some terminology changes in the future as organizers and attendees develop the format into more explicitly autonomous structures.
 We don't have a better word yet, so we will continue with unconference for the time being.
 This article will likewise be developed as we build theories around the concept*

 An unconference is a participant-driven meeting.
 The term "unconference" has been applied, or self-applied, to a wide range of gatherings that try to avoid hierarchical aspects of a conventional conference, such as sponsored presentations and top-down organization.